 At Bulldog, frequent meetings are held with each employee to understand personal goals, likes, and dislikes.
 Not only this, but these meetings give everyone the chance to make suggestions on plans moving forward.
 Everyone is valued in the business, and that is what keeps things moving forward so smoothly and positively.

 Every single member of the Bulldog team is encouraged to strive for greatness; through training programmes, chatting to more experienced team members, seminars and much more.
 Not only this but our apprenticeship programme means that those who want to get in the industry but have little experience get a fair chance.
 Tedious job searching can have a huge impact on your mental health, and apprenticeship programmes certainly do take a lot of stress away.

 “I knew I wanted to work in digital marketing, but all job vacancies required experience which I didn’t have at the time.
 I felt like giving up, until I saw that apprenticeships could get my foot in the door.
 That was 3 years ago – now I’m employed full time and couldn’t be happier!” – Ellis, Outreach Executive

-Tom, our PPC Account Manager, recently came back from a Google Partner training day and said he felt so much more confident and comfortable in his role since gaining more of an insight into the industry.
+Our PPC team recently came back from a Google Partner training day and said that they felt so much more confident and comfortable in their roles since gaining more of an insight into the industry.
 If you’re constantly learning, then you’re constantly building on confidence!
 Take time out of your busy schedules to attend training days when possible; look after your mind and feed it with knowledge.

 Of course, other factors can contribute to mental health problems, but step by step, we can all make a huge difference.
 Enjoy the rest of your day, and, look after yourself! ✌️